Henry Cowell Redwoods State Park: Main park

 The Redwood Grove comprises old-growth "virgin" redwoods, the oldest trees of which are approximately 1,400-1,800 years old and grow to approximately 300 ft tall and over 16 ft in diameter.
-Referred to by locals as "the loop," the grove is primarily a self-guided walk—but on most summer weekends, and many other times year-round, free guided walks led by docents or park employees are available.
+Referred to by locals as "the loop", the grove is primarily a self-guided walk—but on most summer weekends, and many other times year-round, free guided walks led by docents or park employees are available.
 Featured on the loop are unique old-growth redwoods, including one with albino growth lignotubers and the John C. Fremont tree (a tree hollowed out by fire that was once used as a resort honeymoon room).

-Next to the park's entrance kiosk, all three known types of redwood trees, the Coast Redwood, the Giant Sequoia, and the Dawn Redwood (the latter two not native to the area) are planted together, providing a unique place to instantly compare and contrast the members of this family of trees.
+Next to the park's entrance kiosk, all three known types of redwood trees, the Coast Redwood, the Giant Sequoia, and the Dawn Redwood (the latter two not native to the area; in fact the Dawn Redwood is Chinese in origin) are planted together, providing a unique place to instantly compare and contrast the members of this family of trees.

 This park provides a good environment for the study of different habitats.
 Habitats in this park, often changing back and forth within a few hundred feet of one another, include riparian, sandhill community, mixed evergreen, and redwood forests.
 Anglers fish for steelhead and salmon during the winter.
 There is a picnic area overlooking the San Lorenzo River.

 Besides roads, the park may also be reached by the Santa Cruz, Big Trees and Pacific Railway.
 Tent and RV camping with no hook ups are available several miles from the main entrance to the park.